Skip to content

 Stamp Duty Land Tax (SDLT) is a tax paid when you buy property over a certain value in England and Northern Ireland.
 In Scotland it’s called the Land and Buildings Transaction Tax, and in Wales it’s called Land Transaction Tax with rates set locally.

-A number of factors can affect the amount of stamp duty you’ll need to pay, including:
+Several things can affect the amount of stamp duty you’ll need to pay, including:

 To work out how much you’ll need to pay, use our stamp duty calculator.